tschmidt/author/README.md

 Once you've done that, just run one of the following commands:

+    author build xhtml
+    author build pdf
+    author build epub
+    author build mobi
-    author build xhtml # Generates the finalized XHTML site used for the other commands author build pdf   # Generates a PDF of your book author build epub  # Generates a fixed layout ePub that your eyeballs will love author build all   # Builds everything in one go
+    author build all   # Builds everything in one go

 That's it!

-Okay, there are a few other things you can do, like add a book cover image and include images in your book.
-But, for the most part, that is all there is to it.
+## Full Tutorial

+Coming soon.

+## Dependencies

+There are a couple of executables that Author requires to do its job.

+- [Prince XML](http://www.princexml.com): This is the tool used to create PDFs of your book.
+The free version of Prince XML is fully functional and adds a small icon to the first page of your PDF.
+I've looked at other solutions and this - imho - is the best one.
+- [KindleGen](http://www.amazon.com/gp/feature.html?docId=1000765211): This is a tool from Amazon that will generate a `.mobi` file.

+You can run `author check` to find out if you have these dependencies installed on your system.

 ## Contributing